 Welcoming Cities?
 Understanding Sanctuary in Securitized States

-This project aims to understand how and why some cities decided to designate themselves as a ‘sanctuary city’.
+The project aims to understand how and why some cities decided to designate themselves as a ‘sanctuary city’.
 It explores how ‘sanctuary’ is translated into city-level policies and experienced by frontline workers who put these policies into practice.
 It does this through in-depth fieldwork; interviews with urban policy-makers and frontline workers; and analysis of policy documents in three pioneering sanctuary cities: San Francisco, Sheffield and Toronto.

 Balancing a national ‘hostile environment’ and localized ‘sanctuary movement’, these urban policy-makers and frontline bureaucrats make life-changing decisions about urban residents with uncertain migration status.